-- SBC: Transfer data to Bluetooth audio output devices such as headphones and speakers.
+- SBC: Transfers data to Bluetooth audio output devices such as headphones and speakers.

-- AAC: Better sound quality from wired devices than MP3 at similar bit rates.
+- AAC: Provides better sound quality from wired devices than MP3 at similar bit rates.

-- aptX: A pure wireless sound in high-quality smartphones, speakers, soundbars, headphones, and tablets.
+- aptX: Provides a wireless sound in high-quality smartphones, speakers, soundbars, headphones, and tablets.

-- aptX HD: High-resolution streaming to Bluetooth devices.
+- aptX HD: Provides high-resolution streaming to Bluetooth devices.

-- LDAC: Provide high-quality music listening over wireless connections.
+- LDAC: Provides high-quality music listening over wireless connections.

 - Enable Optional Codecs and Disable Optional Codecs: If you have additional codec implementations installed, use these options to enable and disable them.

-- Bluetooth Audio Sample Range: Adjust the number of audio samples per second by selecting an audio codec sample rate.
+- Bluetooth Audio Sample Range: Adjusts the number of audio samples per second by selecting an audio codec sample rate.
 Higher sample rates use more resources.

-- Bluetooth Audio Bits Per sample: Set the number of bits of information in each audio sample.
+- Bluetooth Audio Bits Per sample: Sets the number of bits of information in each audio sample.
 With a higher the bit rate, the sound is better but the sample file is larger.

-- Bluetooth Audio Channel Mode: Select mono or stereo.
+- Bluetooth Audio Channel Mode: Selects mono or stereo.

-- Bluetooth Audio LDAC Codec: Optimize the sound to increase audio quality, balance audio and connection quality, increase connection quality, or use an adaptive bit rate to balance audio and connection quality.
+- Bluetooth Audio LDAC Codec: Optimizes the sound to increase audio quality, balance audio and connection quality, increase connection quality, or use an adaptive bit rate to balance audio and connection quality.